levsthings/react-spa-clientside-cdn/README.md

 ## Introduction

-This is a client-side React boilerplate that can be built and pushed to a CDN or to any static hosting solution like Surge, S3 etc...
+This is a client-side React boilerplate that can be built and pushed to a CDN or to any static hosting solution like Surge, S3 et cetera.

-If don't want to serve your static files on a managed solution and want full control of your front-end infrastructure, check [react-spa-clientside](https://github.com/ShippableBoilerplates/react-spa-clientside) instead.
+If you don't want to serve your static files on a managed solution and want full control of your front-end infrastructure, check [react-spa-clientside](https://github.com/ShippableBoilerplates/react-spa-clientside) instead.

 ## The Stack

 - React/Redux/Redux-Saga for UI.
 - Glamor as a CSS-in-JS solution.
-- Pug for generating HTML.
+- Pug for generating static HTML assets.

 ## Usage